Markets and Economy

 The full story behind January’s historical returns

-Regardless of January’s historically strong returns and supposed predictive power, investors should reconsider before making investment decisions based on market patterns.
-Here are three things to keep in mind about the January effect and barometer.
+Despite January’s reputation for strong returns and its supposed predictive power, investors should think twice before basing investment decisions on seasonal patterns alone.
+Here are three things to know about the January effect and January barometer:

-1. While the average return in January has tended to be higher than the average return across the remaining 11 months, it has only been the best-performing month 14 times the past 97 years in US large cap and eight times the past 46 years in US small cap.3 Clearly, it’s no guarantee that January will be the strongest month within a given year.
+While the average return in January has tended to exceed the average return across the remaining 11 months, it has only been the best-performing month 14 times the past 98 years in US large cap and eight times the past 47 years in US small cap.3 Clearly, January is not guaranteed to be the strongest month within a given year.

-2. The accuracy of the January barometer is clouded by the fact that yearly stock market returns have historically been positive two-thirds of the time, and January’s predictive power has really only gone one direction.4 After a gain in January, full-year returns have been positive 82% of the time.
-However, following a loss in January, full-year returns have been negative just 54% of the time.5 This means that when returns in January are negative, the January barometer has only been slightly more accurate than a coin toss.
+Annual stock market returns have historically been positive 67% of the time, which suggests the January barometer’s predictive power may be more coincidence than true signal.4 On top of that, January’s “predictive power” has really only gone one direction.
+Consider that after a gain in January, full-year returns for the S&P 500 Index have been positive 82% of the time, whereas following a loss in January, S&P 500 returns for the year have been negative just 54% of the time.5 This means that when returns in January are negative, the January barometer has only been slightly more accurate than a coin toss.

 The beginning of the year is often full of anticipation.
 By the end of the year, we usually find reality was different from our expectations.
 As in life, investors should not lose sight of the long term, regardless of what January brings.